Iamrahuljaiswal/Iamrahuljaiswal/README.md

 - 👋 Hi, I’m Rahul Jaiswal
-- 👀 I’m interested in Software Testing
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Rest assured API TESTING
 - 💞️ I’m looking to collaborate on new projects

 <!---